-Even though the tech world is increasingly adapting to mobile first, online shoppers using Amazon still prefer desktop over mobile when they’re making a purchase.
+Even though the tech world is increasingly adapting to being mobile-first, online shoppers using Amazon still prefer desktop over mobile when they’re making a purchase.
 67 percent of Amazon Shoppers prefer to shop using their desktop computer or laptop (CPC Strategy, 2018).
 In comparison, 24 percent of shoppers preferred to shop using mobile devices.
 This statistic shows us the types of devices used by online shoppers in the United States when shopping on Amazon.
 Amazon Echo (voice-enabled device) had the lowest reported usage rate.
-But the real question remains as to why this is the case?
+But the real question remains as to why this is the case.
 And what could this Amazon stat tell us about the future of online shopping?

 To begin with, there’s a difference in the device preference when it comes to different age groups.
-Those that are 35 and younger have a clear preference of mobile devices, whereas online shoppers of 55 and over preferred to use desktop or laptop devices.
+Those that are 35 and younger have a clear preference for mobile devices, whereas online shoppers of 55 and over preferred to use desktop or laptop devices.
 Another thing to note here is that this statistic points out device usage based on purchase action.
 This may not seem like a noticeable difference at first, but other studies have shown that shoppers are more likely to browse on mobile and buy on desktop.
 So, when it comes to the future of online shopping, mobile will continue to be an important step in Amazon’s buyer journey, helping shoppers smoothly transition from the browse to buy stage.
-Additionally, current investments in AR (Augmented Reality) and app updates that are catered toward faster purchases (such as swipe-to-buy) is a hint in the direction of ease for the online shopper.
+Additionally, current investments in AR (Augmented Reality) and app updates that are catered toward faster purchases (such as swipe-to-buy) are hints in the direction of ease for the online shopper.

 8. Number of Items Sold on Amazon per Minute

-Millions of SMBs (small and medium sized businesses) from around the world are working with Amazon.
+Millions of SMBs (small- and medium-sized businesses) from around the world are working with Amazon.
 And this next statistic shows us why.
-On average, SMBs located in the US sell more than 4000 items per minute (Amazon, 2019).
+On average, SMBs located in the US sell more than 4,000 items per minute (Amazon, 2019).
 It’s interesting to note that more than half of the items sold on Amazon’s stores worldwide are from SMBs.
 That’s just one measure of the success that SMBs are achieving by working with Amazon.

 It’s safe to say that Amazon offers a huge opportunity for SMBs to flourish.
 SMBs selling through Amazon’s stores have created an estimated 1.6 million jobs worldwide.
 In order to encourage and help SMBs thrive in Amazon stores, Amazon also hosts a variety of events to educate sellers.
 This includes the Amazon Academy events across Europe, the Boost Conference specifically for businesses using the FBA service, and the new Selling Partner Summits across the US.
 The new Selling Partner Summits are a series of six conferences designed to help sellers grow their business in Amazon’s stores.